sylefeb/Silice/projects/ice40-dynboot/README.md

 One idea I want to pursue is to have one design that is packed (e.g. zipped), decompress itself in SPI-flash, and then jump to this new uncompressed version.

 I mean, this stuff is amazing!
-What will *you* do with it?
+What would *you* do with it?